Stabledog/dpkg.explore/README.md

 ## Notes
-/var/log/dpkg.log shows dpkg activity
+- /var/log/dpkg.log shows dpkg activity
-/etc/dpkg/ << machine config
+- /etc/dpkg/ << machine config
+- The `reprepro` package is used to set up your own package repo